-(1) shall be carried on entirely within the dwelling unit or accessory building on the premises;

-(2) shall not include the outside storage of goods, materials, or equipment;

-(3) shall not involve any use of any outside yard area about the premises whereupon the dwelling unit or accessory building is located, except for customer parking and except for fenced outdoor areas associated with a home occupation day care;

-(4) shall be customarily incidental to the use of the dwelling for dwelling purposes;

-(5) shall not change the primary character and use of the dwelling unit as a dwelling;

-(6) shall be carried on only by persons residing in the dwelling unit;

-(7) shall have no employees or assistants other than members of the immediate family, and only if such family members reside in the dwelling unit, except as otherwise permitted by this Chapter;

-(8) reasonable inventory related to the Home Occupation shall be allowed so long as such inventory is stored entirely within the dwelling unit or accessory building on the premises;
+- (1) shall be carried on entirely within the dwelling unit or accessory building on the premises; - (2) shall not include the outside storage of goods, materials, or equipment; - (3) shall not involve any use of any outside yard area about the premises whereupon the dwelling unit or accessory building is located, except for customer parking and except for fenced outdoor areas associated with a home occupation day care; - (4) shall be customarily incidental to the use of the dwelling for dwelling purposes; - (5) shall not change the primary character and use of the dwelling unit as a dwelling; - (6) shall be carried on only by persons residing in the dwelling unit; - (7) shall have no employees or assistants other than members of the immediate family, and only if such family members reside in the dwelling unit, except as otherwise permitted by this Chapter; - (8) reasonable inventory related to the Home Occupation shall be allowed so long as such inventory is stored entirely within the dwelling unit or accessory building on the premises;

-(9) shall not create a nuisance;

-(10) shall specifically exclude: vehicle repair work, body and fender work, firewood sales, commercial stables, kennels, livestock, auctions, restaurants, nursing homes, funeral houses, and welding;

-(11) shall not display signs;

-(12) shall comply with all Federal, State, and local license and permit requirements;

-(13) nothing contained in this section shall be construed to supersede or otherwise render inoperative the provisions of the Tooele City Code concerning business licenses;

-(14) Child day care and preschool home occupations:

-(a) shall be permitted one non-residential employee at the home;

-(b) child care and preschool home occupations involving 7 children or less shall be permitted;

-(c) child care and preschool home occupations involving 8 to 16 children shall require a Conditional Use Permit and shall adhere to the following guidelines:

-(i) a traffic & parking plan shall be submitted, reviewed by the Planning Department and includes acceptable traffic flow, drop-off and turnaround areas;

-(ii) child preschools shall not include more than two sessions per day;

-(iii) No child day care or preschool requiring a conditional use permit shall be established within 300 feet from property line to property line of another properly licensed child day care or preschool.

-(iv) the total number of students/children shall include the licensee's and any employee's children if they are under the care of the licensee at the time the home occupation is conducted.

-(15) Musical instrument instruction and practice home occupations:

-(a) involving 7 students or less at one time shall be permitted;

-(b) involving 8 to 16 students at one time shall require a conditional use permit and shall adhere to the following guidelines:

-(i) a traffic and parking plan shall be submitted, reviewed by the Planning Department, and include acceptable traffic flow, drop-off, and turnaround areas;

-(ii) no musical instrument instruction and practice home occupation requiring a conditional use permit shall be established within 300 feet from property line to property line of another similar home occupation;

-(iii) no artificial or electrical amplification of musical instruments shall be allowed;

-and,

-(iv) shall be subject to noise control laws and ordinances.

-(c) involving more than 16 students at one time are prohibited.
+- (9) shall not create a nuisance; - (10) shall specifically exclude: vehicle repair work, body and fender work, firewood sales, commercial stables, kennels, livestock, auctions, restaurants, nursing homes, funeral houses, welding, musical instrument instruction and practice consisting of more than two persons at a time; - (11) shall not display signs; - (12) shall comply with all Federal, State, and local license and permit requirements; - (13) nothing contained in this section shall be construed to supersede or otherwise render inoperative the provisions of the Tooele City Code concerning business licenses: - (14) Child day care and preschool home occupations: - (a) shall be permitted one non-residential employee at the home; - (b) child care and preschool home occupations involving 7 children or less shall be permitted; - (c) child care and preschool home occupations involving 8 to 16 children shall require a Conditional Use Permit and shall adhere to the following guidelines: - (i) a traffic & parking plan shall be submitted, reviewed by the Planning Department and includes acceptable traffic flow, drop-off and turnaround areas; - (ii) child preschools shall not include more than two sessions per day; - (iii) No child day care or preschool requiring a conditional use permit shall be established within 300 feet from property line to property line of another properly licensed child day care or preschool. - (iv) the total number of students/children shall include the licensee's and any employee's children if they are under the care of the licensee at the time the home occupation is conducted.

 (Ord.
-2022-04, 03-02-2022) (Ord.
 2019-27, 10-02-2019) (Ord.
 2017-14, 06-07-2017) (Ord.
 1987-24, 01-02-1988) (Ord.
 1983-05, 04-20-1983)